About this procedure

 Most of these problems have solutions, but corrective surgery must be done very carefully.
 As a result of dense scar tissue from prior surgery, the normal anatomy can be disrupted.
 Each case must be investigated individually, and extensive pre-operative planning is necessary.
 Our goal, and yours, is to have a nose which does not have an operated look, one which breathes well, and one which has an appearance that achieves your goals.

 If your nose has uncorrected problems either in appearance or breathing after a prior rhinoplasty, we will be pleased to consult with you, examine your nose, and explain what can be done to improve or correct it.
 During your consultation, we will provide explanations of nasal physiology, airway, anatomical design, and surgical approaches for correction will all be discussed in detail at the time of your initial consultation.

 Your surgeons at Fairbanks Plastic Surgery Center of Utah have extensive experience and expertise in performing secondary rhinoplasty for post-operative nasal deformity.
-Every care and attention will be taken to maintain your health and well-being while providing you the optimal result from your Cosmetic Plastic Surgery operation.
+Every care and attention will be taken to maintain your health and well-being while providing you the optimal result from your Cosmetic/Reconstructive Plastic Surgery operation.

 Corrective Nose Surgery

-If you have had prior nasal surgery, and achieved an unsatisfactory result, or have difficulty breathing after surgery, be sure to call Fairbanks Plastic Surgery at (801) 268-8838 and come in for a consultation/evaluation of your result.
+If you have had prior nasal surgery, and achieved an unsatisfactory result, or have difficulty breathing after surgery, be sure to call Fairbanks Plastic Surgery at (801) 268-8838 and come in for a consultation/evaluation of your nose.
 We are well known for our ability to correct failed rhinoplasties.
-It is likely that we will be able to help you out.
+It is quite likely that we will be able to help you out.